arfakunnur/loyalty-engine/README.md

 ## AI Usage Disclosure

-AI tools were used to help with project planning, code structure suggestions, and reviewing implementation ideas.
+AI tools like Chatgpt and claude were used to help with project planning, code structure suggestions, and reviewing implementation ideas.

+# Project (loyalty-engine)
+## AI Usage & Design Decisions

+For this project, I designed the overall workflow, database structure, API endpoints, and business logic based on my understanding of the assignment requirements.
+I decided how events would be processed, how points would be awarded, how redemptions and reversals would work, and how the user balance would be calculated.
+I used AI tools mainly as a learning and productivity aid to get suggestions for project structure, code organization, and implementation approaches.

+For the rules engine, I chose to keep the rules in a `config.json` file instead of hardcoding them in the application.
+This makes it easier to modify point values, multipliers, and limits without changing the source code.
+For the ledger, I used an append-only approach where every credit, redemption, and reversal is stored as a separate record.
+The trade-off is that balance calculations require summing ledger entries, but it provides a complete transaction history and makes auditing easier.

 ## Author
 Arfajhan c Kunnur